This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 If there’s one food that always satisfies, it’s a great lentil soup.
 Lentils are one of nature’s wonders: they’re full of protein, shelf stable for years, inexpensive, and make for some of the most satisfying filling meals.
-Here’s a perfect meal to use them: this simple red lentil soup!
-It’s deliciously hearty, featuring aromatic vegetables, lemon and a hint of smoked paprika.

-Ingredients in this red lentil soup recipe
+Ingredients in red lentil soup

 • Vegetables: carrots, onion, celery, garlic